neurallayer/Photon.jl/README.md

 - Make it easy to create reproducible results.

 ## Todo
-This software is still alpha quality and there remain many things to do:
+This software is still alpha quality and there remain many things to do.

 - Add typing to assist the compiler and development
 - Extend unit tests to cover more code
 - Implement dataset + dataloader
 - Implement more models (resnet,...)
 - Write documentation
-- Finalise the Workout API
+- Finalize the Workout API
 - Add more type of layers
 - Add more loss functions
 - Add more optimisers